COSC3020/mystery-function-AaronATM/README.md

 What does the `mystery()` function in the following piece of code do?
 Add your answer to this markdown file.

+The function compares the value at the first index of the input with the value of the rest of the input, moving to the next index recursively.
+It returns the value if it is larger, or when the last value of the original input is reached.

 ```javascript
 function mystery(a) {
     if(a.length == 1) return a[0];